nikvaessen/w2v2-speaker/README.md

 (xxx) $ poetry update # install dependencies
 ```

-Because PyTorch is currently incorrectly serving the packages on PiPY,
+Because PyTorch is currently serving the packages on PiPY incorrectly,
 we need to use pip to install the specific PyTorch versions we need.

 ```bash